Freezing-In Gravitational Waves: Details on the evaluation of the phase space integrals

-In this appendix we provide some extra details on the phase-space integrals of Sec.~\ref{sec:Matrix_elements}.
+In this appendix we provide some extra details on the phase space integrals of Sec.~\ref{sec:Matrix_elements}.
 Let us start from Eqs.~\eqref{kin_thy23_expl} and \eqref{kin_thy32expl}.
 In order to carry out the integrations numerically, we can rewrite the phase space as

 where $k$ is chosen to point in the $z$ direction and the $c$ variables are the cosines of the angles between $k$ and the respective momenta: $c_p\equiv\cos\theta_{k,p}$.
 The $\phi$'s are two azimuthal angles, where the third one was integrated out. $p_1$ is fixed to